-Creating social media content that showcases your role as a Honey ambassador and Bumble as a whole.
+*Creating social media content that showcases your role as a Honey ambassador and Bumble as a whole.

-You’ll also have the opportunity to pitch your own ideas tailored to your campus and interests.
+You’ll also have the opportunity to pitch your own ideas suited to your campus and interests.

 Yes!
 Details on compensation will be covered once you’re accepted, but all of your work as a Honey is paid.